-Planning your search is important because natural language searches generally do not work so well in search tools such as Ovid and EBSCO.
+Planning your search is important because natural language searches generally do not work so well in search tools such as Ovid, EBSCO and ProQuest.
 They are designed to make use of index terms via what is known as a controlled vocabulary.

 Using our research question from above, for example, our key concepts would be:

 1. Sleep apnoea 2.
 Type 2 diabetes 3.
 Risk factors